Is your skin parched and dry and in serious need of a moisture hit?

 Allantoin is also known as 5-ureidohydantoin or glyoxyldiureide.

-As if that wasn’t enough, allantoin also works as an antioxidant, encouraging the generation of new cells, and the shedding of dead skin cells, helping to give skin that youthful glow.
+As if that wasn’t enough, allantoin also works as an antioxidant, encouraging new cells, and shedding dead skin cells, helping to give skin that youthful glow.
 (Thornfeldt, 2005).

-Allantoin is non-allergenic, non-toxic, odourless and completely safe for use, it has been approved by the FDA to temporarily prevent and protect chafed, chapped, and cracked skin, by speeding up the natural processes and increasing water content.
+Allantoin is non-allergenic, non-toxic, odourless, and completely safe for use.
+It has been approved by the FDA to temporarily prevent and protect chafed, chapped, and cracked skin speeding up the natural processes and increasing water content.

 Exfoliating: Allantoin is clever in that it actually interacts with the skin’s keratin to thin out an abnormally thick epidermis (outer layer of skin).
 This is great because we want this layer to be constantly shedding and producing more cells, which is how you get a faster transit time of the epidermal skin cells, keeping skin healthy and plump.

 Anti-ageing: As we age, the transit time of the cells from the base layer of the epidermis to the top layer takes longer, causing the skin to become dull and dry.
-Allantoin with its natural exfoliating action, helps with cell proliferation, replenishing depleted, dry skin.
-Allantoin also helps in the synthesis of collagen – a fibrous protein found in the dermis (lower layer of skin), that keeps skin elastic and supplies, which decreases with age leading to sagging skin – allantoin actively boosts this.
+Allantoin, with its natural exfoliating action, helps with cell proliferation, replenishing depleted, dry skin.
+Allantoin also helps in the synthesis of collagen – a fibrous protein found in the dermis (lower layer of skin), that keeps skin elastic and supplies, decreasing with age leading to sagging skin – allantoin boosts this.

-Hydrates: It helps to hydrate the skin by exfoliating and removing dead skin cells that prevent natural humectants from binding and retaining water in the tissues of the skin.
-Allantoin used in cosmetics is a by-product of the production of Diazolidinyl Urea, which is why it is also considered a hydrating ingredient.
+Hydrates: It helps to hydrate the skin by exfoliating and removing dead skin cells that prevent natural humectants from binding and retaining water in the skin’s tissues.
+Allantoin used in cosmetics is a by-product of Diazolidinyl Urea’s production, which is also considered a hydrating ingredient.
 At larger percentages, it is thought that allantoin may also have the same keratolytic effects as urea.

-Repairs: It is well-known for its ability to stimulate rapid cell regeneration, stimulating the growth of healthy tissue.
-Research has found that it is extremely healing for wounds and can clear away dead skin cells, making way for healthy new tissue.
+Repairs: It is well-known for its ability to stimulate rapid cell regeneration, stimulating healthy tissue growth.
+Research has found that it is extremely healing for wounds and can clear away dead skin cells, making healthy new tissue.
 In fact, did you know?
-One of the reasons that maggots have such a beneficial effect on the healing of infected wounds is thought to be because they excrete allantoin.
+One of the reasons that maggots have such a beneficial effect on the healing of infected wounds is because they excrete allantoin.

 Protects: Various research has demonstrated that allantoin in combination with onion extract is successful at treating scars, one study found, that it also helps to protect against UV-induced cell damage.